 Responding: Be like Mary and "ponder these things in your heart".
-Allow heart and mind.

-God's heart to speak to your heart.
-He wants to be close to you so ask yourself what this invitation could mean.
+Allow you so ask yourself what this invitation could mean.
 Speak to God with your hear.
 Be open to what he is trying to reveal to you.
-Share with God whatever is coming into your to us.
-Your whole being is focussed on God so dwell in the moment.
-When you feel ready, move on.
+Share with God whatever is coming into your heart and mind.